 To initiate a recording, simply delete all the contents and replace them with "rs" in the beginning.

-After hitting save, the recorder will begin recording!
+After hitting save, the sensor will begin recording!

 The "Plug-In Action" must NOT be configured to "Immediately stop recording and appear as USB drive" in order for this to work.

 This same function of turning on a recording (or recording sequence) via the USB connection can be achieved by manually transferring a COMMAND file to the device and/or using a script.